Special Response and Counter-Terrorism Command

 For further information on Emergency Management arrangements within Tasmania, visit the State Emergency Services Website.

 Tasmania is part of a national approach to counter terrorism between Commonwealth, State and Territory law enforcement and security agencies.
-The Council of Australian Governments endorsed and released Australia’s Counter-Terrorism Strategy in July 2015.
-The Strategy provides information to the Australian community on the terrorist threat we face and what is being done to counter it.
+Safeguarding Our Community Together: Australia’s Counter-Terrorism Strategy 2022 provides information to the Australian community on the terrorist threat we face and what is being done to counter it.

 The Strategy is available on the Australian National Security website: nationalsecurity.gov.au.